 F-1 students in LLM and SJD programs may work off-campus for pay in law-related employment to satisfy the practical training requirements of the LLM or SJD program.
-To become eligible for CPT, students must meet the language requirement, complete the required first semester courses, and work with the Law Career Services c.
-Optional Practical Training (OPT)

-(LCS) Office to present an appropriate resume and cover letter to help locate practical training.
-For CPT forms and instructions, students should see the School of Law DSO.
+To become eligible for CPT, students must meet the language requirement, complete the required first semester courses, and work with the Law Career Services (LCS) Office to present an appropriate resume and cover letter to help locate practical training.
+For CPT forms and instructions, students should see the School of Law International Student Advisor.